Informatic/redmine_s3/README.md

 # S3 plugin for Redmine

 ## Description
 This plugin for Redmine allows to store all file in s3 (Wasabi, Amazon etc.).
-This is a fork for [original gem](http://github.com/tigrish/redmine_s3).
+This is a fork from [original gem](http://github.com/tigrish/redmine_s3).
 This plugin has been adjusted and now is compatible with Redmine 4.1.1

 ## Installation